The 5th PIER Workshop on Quantitative Tools for Macroeconomic Policy Analysis has been RESCHEDULED for May 2023.

-Highlights from Previous Workshops
+Highlights from Previous PIER Tools Workshops

-2) Recent Advances in the Econometric Analysis of Dynamic Stochastic General Equilibrium Models taught by Frank Schorfheide, Professor of Economics
+1) Recent Advances in the Econometric Analysis of Dynamic Stochastic General Equilibrium Models taught by Frank Schorfheide, Professor of Economics

 a.
-Introduction to Bayesian inference
+Introduction to Bayesian Inference and DSGE Modeling

 b.
 The Metropolis-Hastings algorithm with application to DSGE model estimation